 Cold is Cool

 During winter months, cold is cool IF you're prepared!
-Remember to:

 - #Hikesafe and #recreateresponsibly (here are essential items to pack from NH Fish & Game and see the bottom of this page for some universal guidelines);

 - Check in advance to see whether parking lots are plowed and respect roadside winter parking bans (here is a list of 12 Forest Society reservations with plowed parking);

 - Be prepared for winter conditions and early sunset times!